-> 126) Travel with a group.
+126) Travel with a group.
 If it’s your first trip then definitely consider traveling to India with a group.
 My India tour company, Goddess Travels, specializes in tours designed for women and couples.
-Get a “$100 OFF” coupon to be used with any of my tours HERE.
+Get a $100 OFF any of my tours when you mention “Asher Fergusson” HERE.

->

-> Interesting facts about India
+Interesting facts about India

 130) India has the second largest population in the world.
 According to the 2011 census it is now over 1.2 billion and growing incredibly fast.
 It is the 31st most densely populated nation with 991 people per square mile.
 Some sources say it’s the oldest continuous civilization on the planet.